gm2552/wfd-topology-scenarios/scenarios/single-cluster-ha-services/auto-failover-service-proxy.md

-# Automatic HA Failover, Service PRoxy
+# Automatic HA Failover, Service Proxy

 This scenario implements of an automatic database failover use case that uses an RDS Postgres Multi-AZ DB cluster along with an RDS Proxy.
 Workloads are configured with a single connection point: the RDS Proxy read/write endpoint.
 When a failover is detected, RDS automatically promotes one of the read only replicas to